-“Love is the most sought-after human need,” Saeed writes.
-“So, when a target receives an overwhelming amount of love and acceptance, it’s very hard to analyze the reasons ‘why’ for fear of losing what they’ve desperately been longing for.”
+Love is the most sought-after human need, Saeed writes.
+So, when a target receives an overwhelming amount of love and acceptance, it’s very hard to analyze the reasons why for fear of losing what they’ve desperately been longing for.

-She adds that after a while, “the target becomes blindly dependent on their abuser; all while being hammered into submission.”
+She adds that after a while, the target becomes blindly dependent on their abuser; all while being hammered into submission.

 I can relate to that one.
 How about you?

-Melanie Tonia Evans, a well-known narcissism expert, says that the narcissist engages in love bombing for a very specific reason: they are in desperate need of narcissistic supply.
+Melanie Tonia Evans, a well-known narcissism expert, says that the narcissist engages in love bombing for a very specific reason: they are in desperate need of a narcissistic supply.

-“Narcissists are insatiably needy.
-We know there are ‘needy’ people in the world – but the normal human version of ‘needy’ bares very little resemblance to a narcissist’s neediness.”
+You must understand that the narcissistic emotional love model is not the normal human one we know, Evans writes.
+Narcissists are insatiably needy.
+We know there are needy people in the world – but the normal human version of needy bears very little resemblance to a narcissist’s neediness.